Alesh17/PorterDuffSwitch/README.md

 Interpolators
 -----

-Abouts interpolators you can read in this [article](https://thoughtbot.com/blog/android-interpolators-a-visual-guide).
+About interpolators you can read in this [article](https://thoughtbot.com/blog/android-interpolators-a-visual-guide).
 This is a really good article with ready-made examples.